ozbillwang/terraform-best-practices/README.md

 ## Isolate environment

-Someone create a security group and share it to all non-prod (dev/qa) environments.
-Don't do that, create resources with different application name for each environment.
+Sometimes, developers like to create a security group and share it to all non-prod (dev/qa) environments.
+Don't do that, create resources with different name for each environment.

 ```
 variable "application" {